identity-com/sol-did/open-questions.md

-# SOLID Implementation Open questions
+# SOLID Implementation Open Questions

 ## What is the difference between the publicKeys and Authentication sections?